 At several points of your menstrual cycle, such as just before your menstrual period, you experience a discharge that is thick, odourless, creamy and white or whitish-yellow in colour.

-This vaginal discharge is called leukorrhea.
+This creamy vaginal discharge after ovulation is called leukorrhea.

 At 9 DPO, your leukorrhea discharge, if pregnant, increases in quantity.

 So, if you find that you are experiencing more thick, creamy, white or whitish-yellow discharge, it may be a sign of pregnancy.